A link condition for simplicial complexes, and CUB spaces: Applications

 \mk

 Let $A$ denote any Artin group.
-The Artin complex is the flag simplicial complex $X$ whose vertex set consists in left cosets of maximal proper standard parabolic subgroups of $A$, with an edge between $gP$ and $g'P'$ if and only if $gP \cap g'P' \neq \emptyset$, see~\cite{cumplido_martin_vaskou_parabolic} and \cite[Remark~(i), p.~606]{charney_davis_kpi1}.
-Note that, from the presentation of $A$, the complex $X$ is simply connected.
+The Artin complex is the flag simplicial complex $X$ whose vertex set consists of left cosets of maximal proper standard parabolic subgroups of $A$, with an edge between $gP$ and $g'P'$ if and only if $gP \cap g'P' \neq \emptyset$, see~\cite{cumplido_martin_vaskou_parabolic} and \cite[Remark~(i), p.~606]{charney_davis_kpi1}.
+Note that, from the presentation of $A$, the complex $X$ is simply-connected.